josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 </CalloutPlusQuote>

+Just because the floor was raised, it doesn't mean the ceiling disappeared.

-This is probably why so many vibe-coded apps are abandoned or left to rot nearly as soon as they're built: building is fun, and practically free; maintenance is a slog, even with agents doing it.
+This is probably why so many vibe-coded apps are abandoned nearly as soon as they're built: building is fun, and practically free (_for now_); maintenance is a slog, even with agents doing it.

 It's probably also why, even though it's trivial to [slop-fork](https://www.slopfork.dev/) any software you want, most people don't seem to be doing it: because the moment you do, the maintenance and updates become _your_ problem.